atanava/playtech-test-task/README.md

 Use Google Chrome browser.
 Before running, create a file log/playtech.log in the root directory to record the report.

-For slow machines or internet connections:
+For different machines or internet connections:
-Increase the values of DELAY_SECONDS and DELAY_MILLIS variables in the test classes.
+Adjust the values of DELAY_SECONDS and DELAY_MILLIS variables in the test classes.